-The Company's business, results of operations, and financial condition are subject to various risks described in the Company's Annual Report on Form 10-K. There have been no material changes to the risk factors identified in the Company's Annual Report on Form 10-K.
+The Company's business, results of operations, and financial condition are subject to various risks described in the Company's Annual Report on Form 10-K. Other than the following, there have been no material changes to the risk factors identified in the Company's Annual Report on Form 10-K.